ZeitgeberH/patchview/docs/introduction.rst

 *Extract neuron's features*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-PatchView extract all these features and present the results in three seperate tables: by Sweep, by Spikes, and by Cells.
+PatchView extract all these features and present the results in three separate tables: by Sweep, by Spikes, and by Cells.
 IPFX provide some parameters for its detection procedures.
 These parameters can be adjusted in the *spike detection* tab on the left side.